Spectral-Analysis-UPB/PyZEAL/docs/index.rst

 .. image:: ./_static/images/resonance_example.png
    :align: center

-For more information on the philosophy and aims of this project check out :ref:`intro`, for details on the theoretical background see :ref:`theory`.
-A list of references relevant to **PyZEAL** can be found below.
+If you want to get off the ground with using **PyZEAL** in your own project as fast as possible then :ref:`usage` is a good place to get started.
+For a softer introduction and additional information on the philosophy and aims of this project check out :ref:`intro`.
+For details on the theoretical background and a list of references relevant to **PyZEAL** visit :ref:`theory`.

 --------------------------------